aoenth/DvorakCodec/README.md

 ## Installation

+Note that Swift 5.9 or later is required.

 You can add the DvorakCodec package to your project using Swift Package Manager.
 To do this, add the following line to your `Package.swift` file:

 ```swift